heavendata/heavendata.github.io/en/administration/overview.md

 Each user represents a single person.
 There are no shared logins supported.
 Each user can have access to multiple heavendata.com accounts.

 ## Organizations
 An organization represents a heavendata.com customer.
-That's where things like billing address and tax related settings are stored.
+That's where things like billing addresses and tax-related settings are stored.

 ## (Sub) Accounts
 Each account is a fully separated PIM database.
 An organization has at least one account.
 Use additional accounts if you need a separate playground database or need separated accounts for multiple departments or customers.